 Agrobacterium-mediated transformation generates stable insertions.
-No genetic or phenotypic instability has been observed in the lines that are already growing in the glasshouse.
-The plants that will be taken to the field if the permit is granted, will be either the original transformed lines grown in the glasshouse for around two months (after at least 3 rounds of in vitro propagation) or regenerated from tubers obtained from the original transformed lines.
-Any plant showing genetic or phenotypic instability when grown in the glasshouse will be excluded from the trial.
+So far, no genetic or phenotypic instability has been observed in the lines that have been tested in the glasshouse and in field trials in Norwich.
+The plants that will be taken to the field if the permit is granted, will be regenerated from tubers obtained from the original transformed lines generated at The Sainsbury Laboratory, Norwich.
+Lines showing genetic or phenotypic instability when characterised in the glasshouse will be excluded from the trial.
 Only lines for which no changes in phenotype are evident will be selected for field testing.